 RICE scoring model

 RICE scoring turns gut instinct into a number you can defend.
+Consider a backlog of twenty features: the three that get championed loudest walk into planning with momentum, while the rest wait their turn based on whoever spoke most recently.
+RICE gives all of them a fair hearing.
 Each feature or initiative is assessed across four dimensions — how many users it Reaches, how much Impact it will have (scored 0.25–3), how Confident your team is in those estimates (as a percentage), and how much Effort it will take in person-months.
 Divide the first three together by effort and you get a RICE score.
 Higher scores surface to the top.

 RICE works best when your team already tracks user data and can make reasonable estimates for reach and impact.
 It is most powerful when comparing a large set of features where gut instinct would otherwise drive the conversation.